valyakin/aa-testkit/README.md

 #### __`network.getAaResponseToUnit(unit)`__ *`: Promise<{ response }>`*

 Retrieve autonomous agent execution response from `unit`.
 Method will make network to post witnesses until response is being received.
+Waits for the response on genesis node.

 __Returns__ *Promise* that resolves to `{ response }` where `response` is the object of agent response